Top 5 3rd Quarter Trades of Re - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Relaxing Retirement Coach reduced their investment in ARCA:DFAI by 214,118 shares.
-The trade had a 2.61% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $24.08.
+During the quarter, Resonant Capital Advisors, LLC bought 125,842 shares of ARCA:VTEB for a total holding of 185,895.
+The trade had a 0.92% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.8.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Relaxing Retirement Coach bought 129,645 shares of ARCA:DFUS for a total holding of 1,125,869.
-The trade had a 2.38% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $43.
+During the quarter, Resonant Capital Advisors, LLC bought 77,267 shares of NAS:VCSH for a total holding of 345,724.
+The trade had a 0.87% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $75.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.